helenxu0624/musa-650-spring2026/README.md

 Most weeks, we will divide class time evenly between lectures and labs.
 Lectures will focus on a conceptual overview of the material, while labs will offer hands-on time to work on pairs or groups on assignments designed to build remote sensing skills applied to planning-specific use cases, including in-class exercises, homeworks, and the final project.

-We try to follow the best practices laid out in [_Teaching Tech Together_](https://teachtogether.tech/en/index.html), and we treat this class as a living document: we hope that it will evolve and improve over time and--in addition to explicitly seeking student feedback through surveys--we encourage students to submit suggestions for improvements to the class content as feature requests or pull requests on the GitHub repository.
-(On this note, we encourage you to check out [our roadmap](docs/ROADMAP.md) to see our plans to develop the course in the future).

 ## Tips for Success

 Based on our experiences teaching (and taking!) this class in previous years, here are a couple pieces of advice for how to approach the class: